-While there is no universally accepted definition of what is meant by “pro bono”, the Centre’s definition is widely accepted in Australia, with 95 percent of the respondents to the Fourth National Law Firm Pro Bono Survey indicating that they use this definition.
+While there is no universally accepted definition of what is meant by “pro bono”, the Centre’s definition is widely accepted in Australia, with 93 percent of the respondents to the Fifth National Law Firm Pro Bono Survey indicating that they use this definition.

 The following is NOT regarded as pro bono work for the purposes of this statement:

-giving legal assistance to any person for free or at a reduced fee without reference to whether he/she can afford to pay for that legal assistance or whether his/her case raises an issue of public interest;
+- giving legal assistance to any person for free or at a reduced fee without reference to whether that person can afford to pay for that legal assistance or whether that person’s case raises an issue of public interest;

 For guidance on calculating pro bono hours for the purpose of the Target please refer to our Guidance Notes.

 The Centre’s definition of pro bono is consistent with the Law Council of Australia’s definition (see Other Definitions of Pro Bono) but is specific about certain activities that were previously considered “grey areas”.
 It was considered necessary to be specific about these issues to enhance Target and Survey data and provide leadership on “definitional fringe” issues such as:

 - work for sporting organisations

 - work done without any reference to the capacity of a pro bono client to pay for pro bono services.